hitem/CleanBot/README.md

    Change following lines in `CleanBotman.py`:

-     - Set your timezone:
+     - Set your timezone (the server where you are running the bot):
     ```sh
     # Define CET timezone
     CET = pytz.timezone('Europe/Stockholm')
     ```
-    - Set your path to the cleaner_state.json
+    - Set your path to the `cleaner_state.json`
     ```sh
     # File to store cleaner state
     STATE_FILE = '/path/to/your/bot/cleaner/cleaner_state.json'